val1984/js-iterators-slides/slides.md

 <Toc text-sm minDepth="1" maxDepth="2" />

 ---
-layout: center
----

 # What is an iterator

-An iterator is any object that conforms to the Iterator protocol
+An iterator is any object that conforms to the <code>Iterator</code> protocol
 <v-switch>
 <template #1>
 ```typescript {*} twoslash